 Prior to ChatGPT, OpenAI launched several products, including automatic speech recognition software Whisper, and DALL-E, an AI art generator that can produce images based on text prompts.

 Initially, OpenAI was a non-profit focused on developing artificial intelligence “in the way that is more likely to benefit humanity as whole, unconstrained by a need to generate financial return,” according to a statement from 2015.
-While OpenAI still operates a non-profit arm, it officially became a “capped profit” corporation in 2019.
+But the company is shifting toward a more traditional for-profit model.

 What Can ChatGPT Do?